 HTML (hyper text mark-up language) - The common language used to write web pages.
 HTML tags control how content appears to users and helps Google to crawl and index that content.

 Inbound link - A link on a website that points to a particular page on a third party site.
 If this is a “follow” link, Google will use it to rank the destination page.
-Read more about building links with guest blogging.
+Read more about how to build links post Penguin.

 Indexed pages - How many of your pages have made it into Google’s search results?
 It won’t matter how good your content is, if Google hasn’t indexed it, it won’t appear in Google’s search results.